 Let us be the change

 Children learn from what they see & hear.
 Daughters often hear – “It’s time you learn how to cook” or “What will your in-laws say if you throw these tantrums after wedding”.
 Yes, it is important to cultivate the right value system.
 We might sound like hypocrites, but teach the same values to all the children.
-Both should not waste food.
-Both need to clean their wardrobe.
-Both should take their plate to the sink.
+Both should not waste food, both need to clean their wardrobe and both should take their plate to the sink.
 Well, the list doesn’t end here.
 An inward introspection suggests ways to improvise your approach towards nurturing your children without gender bias.